You Know Your Return. Do You Know What Your Money Funds?

 How does Ziggma avoid greenwashing?

 By relying on facts rather than marketing.
-Impact ratings come from ACA Ethos, not from the companies themselves.
-Every score is backed by disclosed criteria you can examine.
-And the framework uses double materiality, so companies are not credited just for managing their own risks well — outward impact on the planet and society is measured directly.
-This is why an oil major with a polished sustainability report does not sneak through Ziggma's impact lens the way it might through a conventional ESG screen.
+Impact ratings come from ACA Ethos, not the companies themselves, and every score traces back to disclosed criteria you can examine.
+Because the framework measures outward impact directly, companies are not credited just for managing their own risks — which is why an oil major with a polished sustainability report does not slip through the way it might on a conventional ESG screen.
+Our three-part Greenwashing Files go deeper: how to spot greenwashing in your portfolio and how to build a greenwashing-free portfolio.

 Can I see the real impact of my current portfolio?

 Yes — and most investors are surprised by what they find.
-Once you link your brokerage or upload a portfolio, Ziggma's Impact X-Ray analyzes every holding and flags exposure across fossil fuels, carbon intensity, controversial weapons, labor and human-rights issues, and positive contribution to the UN Sustainable Development Goals.
+Link your brokerage or upload a portfolio, and Ziggma's Impact X-Ray analyzes every holding, flagging exposure across fossil fuels, carbon intensity, controversial weapons, labor and human-rights issues, and more.
 Many "ESG" funds quietly hold fossil-fuel producers, and broad index funds almost always do.
-The X-Ray makes that visible in seconds.
+Build a greenwashing-free portfolio →

 What is the Ziggma Stock Score, and how does it relate to impact?